znamlab/flexiznam/README.md

 Once flexiznam is installed, you can also use pip to keep the package updated:
 ```
-pip install --no-deps --force-reinstall git+ssh://git@github.com/znamlab/flexiznam.git
+pip install --upgrade git+ssh://git@github.com/znamlab/flexiznam.git
 ```
-`no-deps` flag is recommended unless the requirements of `flexiznam` have changed.
-Otherwise, pip will reinstall all the requirements as well (e.g. numpy), which may result in version conflicts.
+This will update the package as long as the version of the repository is higher than the one you have installed.

 ## Configuration

 The default configuration settings can be created simply by running: `flexiznam config`.
 This will create a `~/.flexiznam` directory with a `config.yml` file.

 To add newly defined configuration field and set them to their default value, you can run  `flexiznam config --update`.
 This will not change any existing field or remove any obsolete fields.